-We endeavour to respect human rights and reduce the risk of forced labour, child labour and human trafficking.
+We are committed to respecting human rights and preventing forced labour, child labour and human trafficking.
 We strive to work with business partners, including joint ventures, suppliers and contractors with the same values.

 If any of our employees or anyone who has a business relationship with Arla identifies potential cases of forced labour and/or human trafficking within our business or supply chain, we have established procedures in place for reporting such concerns, including our confidential whistleblower service, or speaking to any member of the Management Team or Human Resources.